Granting Privileges Required by an Application¶

-About the Privileges and References Requested by an Application¶
+Privileges and references requested by an app¶

 EXECUTE TASK